grscheller/git-notes/notes/git-notes.md

 SCCS administrator for AT&T Microelectronics Process Control Manufacturing Execution System which tracked and controlled products through multiple semiconductor manufacturing production lines.
-Process Control, a misnormer, Production Cotrol would have been a better name, controlled production based on customer orders and inventory.
+Process Control, a misnomer, Production Control would have been a better name, controlled production based on customer orders and inventory.
 If it had existed, GIT would have been much simpler to configure, maintain and use than SCCS.